locationtech/geomesa/docs/tutorials/geomesa-examples-featurelevelvis.rst

 .. note::

     Depending on the version, you may also need to build GeoMesa locally.
-    Instructions can be found under :doc:`../user/installation_and_configuration`.
+    Instructions can be found under :ref:`installation`.

 Run the Tutorial
 ----------------